lmcsu/qq-neural-anime-tg/README.md

 ![Example](example.jpg)

 # Running your own bot
+You need to have Node.js and Yarn installed
 - run `yarn install`
 - copy `.env.example` to `.env`
-- put yout bot's token from BotFather into `.env`
+- put your bot's token from BotFather into `.env`
 - run `yarn start`

 # Notes